Niece Waidhofer Sizzles In Low-Cut Crop Top & Skimpy Panties

-Brunette beauty Niece Waidhofer kicked off the week with a sexy, early-morning Instagram update that got her fans to talking.
+Brunette beauty Niece Waidhofer kicked off the week with a sexy early-morning Instagram update that got her fans talking.
 The model sported an extremely low-cut maroon crop top that showcased her cleavage along with a pair of black bikini panties.

-Niece’s top had a wide boat neck cut and large arm holes that put quite a bit of her porcelain skin on display.
-Rhinestone-encrusted shoulder straps added some bling the number.
+Niece's top had a wide boat neck cut and large arm holes that put quite a bit of her porcelain skin on display.
+Rhinestone-encrusted shoulder straps added some bling to the number.
 The hemline of the snug shirt cut off just below her belly button.

 The popular influencer's panties were a classic style with straps sitting low on her hips.